Resources

 In this article:

-Geobachelors, in particular, search for single rooms for rent, especially when they're supporting both the household at their current duty station and their family's home back at the last.
-To help meet this need for renting a room, MilitaryByOwner has added a "Room" feature.
-From your property results, choose “Refine Search” then “Home Type."
+To help meet this need for renting a room, MilitaryByOwner has added a “Room” feature.
+From your property results, choose “Refine Search” then “Home Type.”

-Your State’s Laws
+State’s Laws

 Federal Fair Housing Laws

 Landlords must abide by the Federal Fair Housing Act, which protects classes of people from discrimination.
-The marketing and advertising used to find tenants cannot use discriminatory language to dissuade certain people from applying.
+The marketing and advertising used to find tenants can’t use discriminatory language to dissuade certain people from applying.
 These protected classes include race, color, religion, nationality and ethnic background, gender, familial status, and mental and physical disabilities.
-State and local laws may expand on these protected classes, for example, military status.
+State and local laws may expand these protected classes, for example, military status.

 However, Federal Fair Housing laws involving a room for rent are unique regarding the relationship of the people living together as roommates.
 Legally, there are differences between renting a house to someone you don’t live with and renting a room to someone in a shared home.

-This change was instituted in 2012 and was mainly based on considering the invasion of privacy the homeowner would endure.
+This change was instituted in 2012 and was mainly based on the invasion of privacy that the homeowner would endure.
 “Because we find that the FHA doesn't apply to the sharing of living units, it follows that it's not unlawful to discriminate in selecting a roommate.”

-• Advertising, listing, and service fees accrued from companies such as Airbnb.
+• Advertising, listing, and service fees accrued from companies such as Airbnb

 • Mortgage interest